TTGSocIT/Role_Permisssion_Management_Bot/README.md

 ```
 The bot uses the IDs to give new users to the discord server the unverified role, and to detect when a user has then been verified.
 The name of the verified and unverified roles should be filled as well in `index.js` for the purpose of logging.

-To setup what permission roles are given for which ping roles, a new object needs to be added to the "rolePairs" list in config.json.
-The object should have ave "pingRole" and a "ChannelRole" key.
-The values of both key should be another object which has the "name" and "id" key which are strings to the role name and id (on discord) respectively.

 **3. Configure Role Pairs**

-The bot assigns channel roles basead on pings roles.
+The bot assigns channel roles based on pings roles.
 To configure this, edit the `config.json` to follow this structure.
 ```json
 {
   "rolePairs": [